Mohamad-hammad/Test-Cases-for-Testing-Metabase/Tools.md

 5. Speed and Scale side by side with a bunch of quality automation frameworks
 6. Empowering the team is the best thing one can do by selecting Zephyr for better team collaboration and foster communication.

+** Hammad's Part **
+Tool: Tusker
+While using Tuskr, you can integrate with popular issue tracking, time tracking and messaging applicaoint.
+You can easily do the integration by using Tuskr API and webhooks.
+You can also build complex integrations without writing code as Tuskr easily integrates with Zapier and Integromet.